vfcosta/CarND-PID-Control-Project/README.md

   *  Use a small value for integral, to keep the car stable and take into account small deviations along the course.
   *  Use a large value for derivative, to smooth approach on curves.

-These parameters were choosen based on an empirical evaluation.
-A twiddle  experiment was also conducted and may be seen in [twiddle](https://github.com/vfcosta/CarND-PID-Control-Project/tree/twiddle) branch.
+Coefficient parameters were initially choosen based on an empirical evaluation.
+A twiddle experiment was conducted to get the final coefficients used in this project.
+To enable twiddle just call `./pid twiddle`.

 The output video with these PID's applied to car driving may be seen [here](https://github.com/vfcosta/CarND-PID-Control-Project/blob/master/track1.ogv?raw=true).